5 Great Proxmox Small Form Factor Hardware Options (2023)

 This small but powerful machine runs 4 VMs and 20 docker containers without breaking a sweat.

-If you are looking for something with a more modern processor (and a higher price tag) you could also check out this NUC 11 (NUC11PAHi7) which comes with a smoking Gen 11 Core i7 processor.
+If you are looking for something with a more modern processor (and a higher price tag) you could also check out this NUC 13 (NUC13ANHi7) which comes with a smoking Gen 13 Core i7 processor.
 You’ll need to give a hard drive and some RAM.
-Beyond NUCs, keep reading this article to see my the latest Proxmox host I bought.
+Beyond NUCs, keep reading this article to see the latest Proxmox host I bought.
 Here are some NUCs worth considering:

 Beelink mini PCs offer a similar form factor and performance to the mid-level NUCs, but usually at a cost savings for what you get.
 One downside is that they usually use Realtek network interface cards (NICs) instead of Intel.
 Realtek will work fine with Proxmox, but Intel NICs have long been the gold standard.
-The Beelink SE10 Mini PC comes with everything you need (10th gen Core i5 processor, 16 GB of RAM, 500 GB SSD) to get started running a robust Proxmox server.
+The Beelink SE10 Mini PC comes with everything you need (11th gen Intel processor, 8 GB of RAM, 256 GB SSD) to get started running a robust Proxmox server.

 Here are some Beelink Mini PCs you should consider: